Last updated: December 7th, 2017

 15-30 milligrams of zinc seems to be the most common dose for long-term usage.
 I like to play it safe, so I’ll stick with this range for optimal results.

 When it comes to using zinc for children with ADHD, it’s best to play it even more safe, and use a relatively low dose of zinc.
 One study regarding the role of zinc in the treatment of hyperactivity disorder in children shows that 15mg of zinc sparked an improvement in some ADHD children.
+Another placebo-controlled double-blind pilot trial found that taking up to 30mg of zinc per day was safe for ADHD children for at least 8 weeks.

 Zinc has long been considered a decent supplement for people with ADHD to take.